 Like any other car accident, you must gather evidence to prove negligence.
 The burden of proof is on the plaintiff, so you must search for materials that can prove the truck driver’s (and others’) negligence.

 This can be exceedingly hard to do, as trucking companies will try to bury evidence, switch blame onto you, and defend themselves with large teams of lawyers.

-To give yourself the best chance, work with a truck accident lawyer.
-They know what evidence to collect, how to get that evidence, and how best to use that evidence.
+To give yourself the best chance, work with a commercial truck accident lawyer.
+They know what evidence to collect, how to get it, and how best to use it.